Why is this important?

 - get a UK state retirement pension or another state benefit and normally live in a non-EEA country.
 You must have lived lawfully in the UK for at least ten years continuously in the past, or worked for the UK government for at least ten years continuously.
 Your spouse, civil partner and dependent children are also entitled to free NHS hospital treatment if they fall ill.
 They must be living with you throughout your stay in the UK

-- have lived lawfully in the UK for at least ten years continuously in the past and are now living in an EEA member state, or Switzerland, or in a country with which the UK has a healthcare agreement.
+- in England and Wales, have lived lawfully in the UK for at least ten years continuously in the past and are now living in an EEA member state, or Switzerland, or in a country with which the UK has a healthcare agreement.
 Your spouse, civil partner and dependent children are also entitled to free NHS hospital treatment if they fall ill.
 They must be living with you throughout your stay in the UK

 - in England, you have been granted leave to enter the UK for medical treatment.
 If you want free care, you must apply to the Secretary of State before you try to get treatment.
 Permission will only be given if there are exceptional humanitarian reasons to justify this.
-If you have been granted leave to enter the UK to accompany someone who is entitled to treatment for exceptional humanitarian reasons, you are also entitled to free NHS hospital treatment if you fall ill during your visit
+If you have been granted leave to enter the UK to accompany someone who is entitled to treatment for exceptional humanitarian reasons, you are also entitled to free NHS hospital treatment if you fall ill during your visit.

 To find out which countries are in the European Union, go to The European Union.